NicolasMaskal/Wizard101-Bazaar-Tc-Farming/README.md

 * I couldn't get OCR to work correctly so I had to **manually** crop evey single image you see here.
 If someone can get OCR to work with this bot, that would be much appreciated.

+* This bot isn't very fast, searching for so many images at a time is time consuming.
+But on the positive side I haven't had any warnings from kingsisle, so the bot is safe to use.

 # Steps to get the bot running

 1. pip3 install -r requirements.txt